ptsteadman/notebook/stories/summer-of-entropy.md

 # Summer of Entropy

-An one-legged dachshund jumped over Chris's feet, chasing a group of other sleek, unusual dogs with beautiful eyes.
+An one-legged dachshund jumped over Chris's feet, chasing a group of other sleek Brooklyn dogs with beautiful eyes.
 The dogs were running in circles around the bar's veranda, wriggling between wooden tables and benches full of young adults.
-As Chris turned to watch the dachshund, he found himself facing a skinny, dark-haired woman.
+As Chris turned to watch the dachshund, he caught the eyes of a skinny, dark-haired woman.

 "Hi, are you here for the tech meetup?"
-Chris asked, catching her eyes.
+Chris asked.

 "Yeah," she said.
 She seemed happy to talk to Chris, and in just a few minutes, as it sometimes happens, they were talking about psychiatric drugs.